passcod/remoded/README.md

 naming goes like this:

 ```
-scriptname@example.com/         # This will be loaded on example.com/*
-scriptname@foo.example.com/     # This will be loaded on foo.example.com/*
-scriptname@.example.com/        # This will be loaded on *.example.com/*
-scriptname@global/              # This will be loaded everywhere
+scriptname@author
 ```

-The part with the `@` is necessary so multiple userscripts can run on the same domain, and be managed separately.
-You can get rid of it if you're just playing around, but I don't recommend it.

-Of course, the userscript isn't run based on the single matching of a domain... that's were the Manifest comes in.
+Of course, the userscript isn't run all the time, on every webpage... that's were the Manifest comes in.
 In the userscript directory, the only required file is a `Manifest`.
 This file offers all the flexibility you want with zero effort.
 In its simplest form, it goes like this:

 ```
 load "script.js"